Jayashree-Behera/simple-dvc-demo/README.md

 pytest -v # command line in tox.ini that runs the files in the "tests" folder test_config.py # runs the tests
 ```
+**flake8**:
+A wrapper for checking the coding style.
+It's included in tox.ini.

 **setup commands**:
 ```bash